schottsfired/cjp-demo-environment/README.md

 My goal for this repo is to help people learn about CloudBees Jenkins and Docker on their journey through the README below.

-*Disclaimer: Not officially suppported by CloudBees.
+*DISCLAIMER: Not officially suppported by CloudBees.
 A very cool, pre-configured Docker trial is available [here](https://www.cloudbees.com/get-started) on the CloudBees website.*

 ## What does this include?
 * Nginx reverse proxy at http://cjp.local